huyle2011/LearnToCode/ShrekHunter/README.md

 of the camera.
 In theory, the water will refract more when the camera is on top of the water, also the water will reflect more when the camera is on the side.

-To solve this problem, we are taking the dot product of the normal vector of the water (at some particular point) and the vector (from this particular point) to the camera.
+To solve this problem, we are taking the dot product of the normal vector of the water (at a particular point) and the vector (from this particular point) to the camera.
 By doing that, we can change the ratio of the reflection and refraction based on the camera position.